 In DOS no extra tools were loaded unless required to complete the test.

 In DOS there aren’t big differences between chips.
 Still, the cards could be split into three tiers.
-First tears include fast cards with Tseng ET4000 w32, S3 Trio64/Vision chips or WD90C33-ZZ chip.
-These deliver the highest performance which is probably only limited by the bus interface speed and CPU.
+In the first tear, there is ARK1000P based Bali32 which is the undisputed king of DOS performance.
+Shortly following are cards with Tseng ET4000 w32, S3 Trio64/Vision chips or WD90C33-ZZ chip.
+These deliver a high performance which is probably only limited by the bus interface speed and CPU.
 The second tier includes pretty much all other chips.
 S3 805 is perhaps the fastest of that group.
 And finally there Weitek based cards where VGA is only an afterthought and deliver sub-standard performance.

 The situation gets much more interesting in Windows where acceleration features, speed and type of VRAM and also the quality of drivers makes a difference.
-In Windows, the Trio64 confirms the position of the most advanced chip and leads the group.
+Bali32 suffers from slow DRAM interface and can’t keep up with premium cards.
+The S3 Trio64 confirms the position of the most advanced chip and leads the group.
 Surprisingly can beat even VRAM based accelerated cards.
 But this can be down to relatively low resolutions used in the test.